KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 VBA is an acronym for Visual Basic for Applications, a dialect of Visual Basic embedded in Microsoft Office Suite.
 It is widely used in Microsoft Excel as a simple programming language for building macros, forms, and procedures to automate repeating tasks.

 ![Note][NOTE] NOTE: Web-based version of Excel does not support VBA.
-You must have a local copy of Microsoft Excel installed on your computer to proceed with this instruction.
+You must use an installed version of Microsoft Excel to proceed with this instruction.

 ## Enable Developer Tab in Excel
 If your Microsoft Excel already has developer mode enabled, skip to [Create a module in VBA](#create-a-module-in-vba).